JorjaFox/website/content/_posts-old-blog/2010-10-05-no-jorja-in-csi-11x06-house-of-hoarders.md

 I do keep a running list of the episodes in which Jorja appears at the <a href="https://jorjafox.net/wiki/CSI:_Crime_Scene_Investigation_(season_11)">season 11 episode list</a>.

 <blockquote>"House of Hoarders" - A woman who suffers from a condition called "hoarding" becomes a murder suspect when a dead body is found buried under piles of trash and debris inside her home, on CSI: CRIME SCENE INVESTIGATION, Thursday, Oct.
 21 (9:00-10:00 PM, ET/PT) on the CBS Television Network.

-<strong>SERIES REGULARS:</strong>
+**SERIES REGULARS:**
 Dr. Raymond Langston: Laurence Fishburne
 Catherine Willows: Marg Helgenberger
 Nick Stokes: George Eads